Drive the full length of Loch Ness, see Cairngorms National park and the stunning Glen Coe, and pass Stirling Castle and the Wallace Monument.

 - Culloden and whisky distillery: Historic battlefield and a dram of single malt

 The Highland Experience’s Scottish Choice tour gives you the opportunity to explore the beauty of Scotland with the best local guides.
-On this tour, you will discover the diverse landscape of the Highlands, enjoy the wonderful coastal scenery, fall in love with the magical Isle of Skye, and, of course, experience an absolute bucket list activity in Scotland, the Jacobite Train (on certain dates).
+On this tour, you will discover the diverse landscape of the Highlands, enjoy the wonderful coastal scenery, fall in love with the magical Isle of Skye, and, of course, experience an absolute bucket list activity in Scotland, cruise on Loch Ness.
 After the tour, you will understand why our wee country has been officially voted the most beautiful country in the world!

 Through the Trossachs to Oban…